git4example/ECSNLBSideCar/README.md

 For example the `library/nginx` image uses `SIGTERM` by default but a `SIGQUIT` signal can be used provided that you are not using UNIX sockets or a version prior to 1.19.1 (as per [defect #753](https://trac.nginx.org/nginx/ticket/753) which was merged into [1.19.1 of ngnix](https://trac.nginx.org/nginx/browser/nginx/src/os/unix/ngx_process_cycle.c?rev=062920e2f3bf871ef7a3d8496edec1b3065faf80)) which will "gracefully exit" existing connections.
 Therefore, you may want to build your own nginx with a modified `STOPSIGNAL` or wait for [docker-nginx/pull/457](https://github.com/nginxinc/docker-nginx/pull/457) to be merged and actioned as ECS does not support runtime modification of the stop signal:

 ```
-FROM ngnix:1.19.4
+FROM nginx:1.19.4
 STOPSIGNAL SIGQUIT
 ```

-The specific signaling behaviour you will need to use depends on the particular application stack you are using.
+The specific signalling behaviour you will need to use depends on the particular application stack you are using.
 Please spend time familiarising yourself with the signal handling behaviour of your chosen stack and ensure you are correctly signalling.

 This sidecar requires the following minimal permissions added to the Task Role to function (further permission reduction may be possible but has not been tested):